pretix/pretix-docs/docs/guides/widget.md

 #### Filtering by metadata attributes

-You can filter events by metadata attributes.
+If you are hosting several events or dates in an event series, but only want to display some of them in the widget, then you should use metadata attributes.
+This section explains how to create metadata attributes, assign them to your events or dates, and set a filter in the widget.

-You can create these attributes by navigating to :navpath:Your organizer → :fa3-wrench: Settings → Event metadata: and clicking the :btn-icon:fa3-plus: Create a new property: button.
+You can create metadata attributes by navigating to :navpath:Your organizer → :fa3-wrench: Settings → Event metadata: and clicking the :btn-icon:fa3-plus: Create a new property: button.

 If you want to assign the metadata property to a singular event, navigate to :navpath:Your event → :fa3-wrench: Settings → General:.
 On the :btn:Basics: tab, edit the relevant property under "Meta data".